-This information explains how to protect your sternum (breastbone) after surgery.
+This information explains how to protect your sternum (breastbone) after your median sternotomy (MEE-dee-un STER-NAH-toh-mee).

 Most people should follow these instructions for 6 weeks after surgery.
 Your healthcare provider may tell you to follow them for more or less time.
 Follow their instructions.

-- Don’t reach backwards with both arms at the same time.
-For example, don’t reach behind you to scratch your back or hook the clasp on your bra.
+- Do not reach backward with both arms at the same time.
+For example, do not reach behind you to scratch your back or hook the clasp on your bra.

 -

-Don’t lift anything heavier than 10 pounds (4.5 kilograms).
+Do not lift or carry anything heavier than 10 pounds (4.5 kilograms).
 A gallon of milk weighs about 8 pounds (3.6 kilograms).

-- At first, even objects lighter than 10 pounds (4.5 kilograms) may feel too heavy.
-Don’t lift anything that causes pain or discomfort.
+- Right after your surgery, objects lighter than 10 pounds (4.5 kilograms) may feel too heavy.
+Do not lift or carry anything that causes pain or discomfort.

 -

 Keep your upper arms close to your body when you’re lifting, pushing, or pulling.
-Don’t lift, push, or pull anything that causes pain or discomfort.
-Examples of lifting, pushing, and pulling include:
+Do not lift, push, or pull anything that causes pain or discomfort.
+Examples of lifting, pushing, and pulling are:

-- Pulling or pushing on the banister while you’re going up stairs.
+- Pulling or pushing on the banister or railing while you’re going up or down stairs.

 - Opening and closing heavy doors.